-The Alumni Office strives to serve the University’s communities in order to facilitate the strengthening of existing relationships, and the long-term attachment of alumni to not only their Alma Mater, but also to the smaller professional community with whom they had studied, taught, or conducted research over the years.
+The Alumni Directorate strives to serve the University’s communities in order to facilitate the strengthening of existing relationships, and the long-term attachment of alumni to not only their Alma Mater, but also to the smaller professional community with whom they had studied, taught, or conducted research over the years.

 The Semmelweis University Career Centre was brought into being by the University Senate in 2006, with the intent of providing professional assistance to students during and after their university years.
 The Office’s staff members perform a diverse range of tasks and activities, primarily assisting current and former students through career consultations, trainings, and career fairs.
 A “Career Development in Health Care” course – unique in Hungarian health care – has been launched under the management of the Career Centre, which promotes the creation of further development paths at the University.